Does your dog have itchy ears? Are they constantly scratching themselves? Is their skin red and inflamed in areas?

 - Colostrum + Probiotics

-- Ingredients that help strengthen the immune system and heal your dog’s “gut” so they are stronger and less affected by allergens
+Colostrum for dogs helps support the immune system and your dog’s “gut” so they are stronger and less affected by allergens

 Our Allergy Relief supplement takes an inside out approach to tackle the root cause of allergies while also providing in the moment relief for your dog.
 If you feel like your pup might have dog allergies and are looking for a way to give them some relief this Spring season, try our all-natural Allergy Relief supplement chews and let us know what you think!